Use this page to learn how climate change is affecting people in Utah.

-Compared to people in the United States, people in Utah will experience especially increased risks from heat, drought, storm, and fire due to climate change over the next 30 years.
+People in Utah will experience especially increased risks from heat, drought, and fire due to climate change over the next 30 years.
+These risks, through 2050 and beyond, may change depending on how much we reduce emissions in the near future.

-Of the top cities in Utah, the city with the highest overall risk is Salt Lake City.
+Of these top cities in Utah, the city with the highest overall risk is Salt Lake City.
 The city with the lowest overall risk is Price.

-Among the lower 48 states, Utah's highest ranking is #1 for fire risk.
+Among the lower 48 states, Utah's highest ranking is #4 for drought risk.

-An extremely hot day in Utah depends on your location: 106ºF is extremely hot for St. George, while 91ºF is considered extremely hot for Heber.
+An extremely hot day in Utah depends on your location: 106ºF is extremely hot for St. George, while 89ºF is considered extremely hot for Vernal.
 This is based on historical maximum temperatures on the top 2% of days in an average year.

 The frequency of very hot days is increasing.
 On average, someone in Utah will experience about 45 extremely hot days in 2050.